vedb/pupil-t265/README.md

 ### Capture

-Use the *T265 Calibration* plugin to calculate the camera extrinsics, i.e. the position and orientation of the left T265 camera wrt to the world camera.
+Use the *T265 Calibration* plugin to calculate the camera extrinsics, i.e. the position and orientation of the left T265 camera with respect to the world camera.

 The *T265 Recorder* will display live position, orientation and velocities of the T265 device.
 During a recording, these will also be saved to disk.